Can I Open the Oven door when Baking Bread?

 As an oven heats, the pressure of the air inside increases.
 The hotter, the higher the pressure.

 If you open the oven door, the pressure created from the heat is released.
-It’s what's going on when I open the door whilst standing in front of it.
-The moisture and hot air fly out like I’m being attack!!!
+The moisture and hot air fly!

-If the pressure gets released before the crust forms the bread will collapse like a cake in the same scenario.
+If the pressure gets released before the crust has formed the bread will collapse like a cake does in the same scenario.

-So yes, it’s not a good idea to open the door!!
+So no, it’s not a good idea to open the door!!
 But that’s not quite the end of the story about opening the oven….

 ….There are two periods when opening the door improves the breads quality, I’ll explain...